 Establish a central online presence that will become your main online portal.

 This can be either a blog or a website, depending on your tech skills, available budget, and available time to work on it.
 Here you can present the full two-paragraph story and make sure that people looking for financial advisors in your area can find you.
 If you choose for a blog format, make sure to write at least once a week and to keep posts between the 350 – 450 word range.
-As your main portal, you need to start including the URL of your site into your business card, your email signature, and any presentation material that potential clients will be exposed to.
+As your main portal, you need to start including the URL of your site into your business cards, your email signature, and any presentation material that potential clients will be exposed to.

 According to Promo University, it’s important to select promotional products that are consistent with your online branding efforts.
 Promo products are great for making new connections at tradeshows, showing appreciation to your established customers, and generally building awareness of your company’s brand.